cbailiss/pivottabler/README.md

 The `pivottabler` package enables pivot tables to be created with just a few lines of R.

-The objectives of the `pivottabler` package are to:
+The `pivottabler` package aims to:

 -   Provide an easy way of creating pivot tables, without requiring the user to specify low-level layout logic.
 -   Provide multiple ways of specifying calculation logic to cover both simple and more sophisticated requirements.